This policy explains how individual, group and temporary accounts are managed and privileges assigned.

 2.1 This policy applies to all holders of a University username and password.

-2.2 This policy supplements University Regulation 11 “Regulations for the use of computing equipment” and University policy on Records Management and Data Protection.
+2.2 This policy supplements University Regulation 11 “Using University Information” and University policy on Records Management and Data Protection.

 4.1 All information users are responsible for protecting and ensuring the security of the information to which they have access.